mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and editing of concept sources provided as CSV files in **configuration/conceptsources**.
 * Bulk creation and editing of encounter roles using CSV files in **configuration/encounterroles**.
 * (_For devs._) Domain directory names and loading orders are implied from the base `Domain` enum.
-* Bulk creation and edition of relationship types provided through CSV files in **configuration/relationshiptypes**.
+* Bulk creation and editing of relationship types provided through CSV files in **configuration/relationshiptypes**.
+* Bulk creation and editing of provider roles using CSV files in **configuration/providerroles**.
+* Bulk creation and editing of location tag maps using CSV files in **configuration/locationtagmaps**.

 #### Version 2.1.0
 * (_Bug fix_) Locations with invalid parent references to throw an `IllegalArgumentException`.